Boatbuilding & Restoration Career Training

-- Master the craft and fundamentals of wooden boatbuilding.
+- Master the craft and fundamentals of restoring, building, and finishing classic wooden yachts.

 - Develop project management, teamwork and advanced woodworking skills which get you workforce-ready.